Update 31 March 2022

 Air pollution is harmful to health, especially for children, older people and people with existing heart and lung conditions including asthma.

 Edinburgh has made good progress in reducing levels of air pollution.
 There are still areas where certain pollutants, including nitrogen dioxide (NO2), are higher than the legal standard.
 As road traffic is the main source of pollution, we need to take action.
-We can reduce air pollution more by creating a low emission zone (LEZ).
+We can reduce air pollution more by creating a city centre low emission zone (LEZ).
 This will help reduce pollution across the whole city, not only within the zone.

 We have been working with the Scottish Government and the three other major cities in Scotland to put LEZs in place and encourage people to use public transport which is more sustainable.